BurcuOzden/CSB-WS/README.md

 <img width="1203" alt="image" src="https://user-images.githubusercontent.com/62547137/234134973-49dce440-5f53-42ba-acc7-a71b5604af9a.png">

-- alphafold2_ptm: For monomer modeling
+- **alphafold2_ptm:** For monomer modeling
-- alphafold2_multimer_v1: Initial release of AF2
+- **alphafold2_multimer_v1:** Initial release of AF2-multimer for complex prediction.
-- alphafold2_multimer_v2: Correction of clashes seen in alphafold2_multimer_v1 release.
+- **alphafold2_multimer_v2:** Correction of clashes seen in alphafold2_multimer_v1 release.
+Generally, we prefer to use this version.
-- alphafold2_multimer_v3: Improved sampling space by changing; **num-recycle:** specifies number of recycles to run and **recycle-early-stop-tolerance:** specifies when to stop the cycle.
+- **alphafold2_multimer_v3:** Improved sampling space by changing; **num-recycle:** specifies number of recycles to run and **recycle-early-stop-tolerance:** specifies when to stop the cycle.
+This version is recommended for very large or difficult targets but consider twice before using due to increased computational time.

 - After choosing the optimal version for your case, alphafold2_multimer_v2 for this workshop, please run all.